charan-happy/devopswithcharan/Interview-Questions/git&github.md

 What is difference between gitlab and github how the jenkins talks with gitlab

+what is git ?
+what is difference between git and github? what is scm and vcs? what are the process of pushing the code to git hub repository? why do we commit? what are the commands of git to push the code? how you can merge a git repository with another? what is branching in git? different types of branching in git? what is merge conflict in git? how you can resolve merge conflict if you are merging same project and in the same branch?

 # join Devops
 * What is Git conflict, how to resolve?
 * Branching strategy?